 - Whether you have any particular concerns

-Once you submit the form, someone from the firm will contact you about setting up an appointment to more fully discuss your needs.
+Once you submit the form, you can set up time that is convenient for you to discuss your needs.
 Annex also offers an online chat function that you can use to get more information about the firm.
+Additionally, a free portfolio review is available for prospective clients.

 For those looking for a more personalized approach to long-term financial planning and wealth management, Annex Wealth Management may be a solid choice.
 The firm prides itself on offering individualized solutions, rather than menu-based options, and there is no minimum investment required, which makes the firm accessible to all levels of investors.
 Even if you don’t decide to pay for investment management, it’s still possible to get fee-based consultation services from the firm.